openpv-platform/OpenPV.Extensions.Control/Ahsoka.Extensions.Can/README.md

-﻿# OpenPV - Ahsoka.Core.CAN
+﻿# OpenPV - Ahsoka.Extensions.CAN

-Ahsoka.Core.CAN contains the Ahsoka Service for interacting with a CAN Networks.
+Ahsoka.Extensions.CAN contains the Ahsoka Service for interacting with a CAN Networks.
 &nbsp;